 Why does it matter to share a problem in the form of a problem statement with the help of this clear problem statement “equation?”
 As so many of us already know, “A problem clearly stated is half solved.”

 Follow-Through to Keep Learning

 - It’s not too late for you and your team to take a deep dive into learning the A3 methodology.
 Register for a comprehensive workshop with David Verble, taught online and live during seven sessions spread over 14 weeks.
 That gives you and your team time to tackle an actual problem at work with valuable feedback from instructors and peers.
 Learn more about Developing Structured Problem-Solving and Leadership Skills using A3 Thinking: Managing to Learn Remotely.
-The next session, which begins June 4, 2021, is filling up, so act quickly.

 This Post was previously published on LinkedIn by the Lean Transformation Group, where David is a Partner, Performance Improvement Consultant, and Coach.